lutechsource/MiSTerStuff/RetroShooter/readme.md

 **Below are some core specific guides, I’m still testing the lightgun so I’ll add more cores as I do more testing.**

-## **NES Core**

-* Bring up core menu.
-* Go to **Define NES buttons**
-  * Define the buttons on the light gun the way you want.
-However, make sure that when you get to **Zapper/Vaus Btn**, you map it to the **trigger** of the light gun.
-* Go to **Input Options** and use these settings
-  * **Periphery: Zapper (Joy1) or Zapper(Joy2).**
-    * It all depends what player you light gun was set to when you loaded the core
-  * **Zapper Trigger:** Joystick
-  * **Crosshair:** Your preference.
-  * **Swap Joysticks:** Change this in some cases if the lightgun is not working.
-This will change the player 1 controller to player 2 and vice versa.
-* Load a lightgun game
-  * Calibrate the gun for the core.
-Bring up the core menu and press **F10** on your keyboard.
-Follow the calibration instructions.
-    * Calibrate to the viewable 4:3 area of the core screen.
-NOT the entire size of a 16:9 screen.
-A game screen that has no black will make this easier.
-  * Remember you might need to change the **Swap Joysticks** settings if the lightgun isn’t working.
-  * You may also need to calibrate using a games built-in calibration tool
-  * If you experience further calibration issues, you may need to calibrate your light gun in Windows.
-* Enjoy your game!

 ## **Genesis Core (Not the MegaDrive core)**